ziming/laravel-myinfo-sg/README.md

 ## Is Myinfo v5 supported?

 Yes.
-Although my employer say they won't stop me from releasing it, they are also not happy about it as it could help competitors.

-So I am not going to provide documentation for now to make it a little harder to figure it out.
-But it should be easy enough for you to view the source code to figure out yourself.
+Docs for it are not provided for now so you would have to look at the source code to figure out yourself currently.

-## Installation
+## Installation (v3 instructions)

 You can install the package via composer: